zhuojunyu-appliedmath/Homeostasis-iSRC/README.md

 To generate figure, run Fig_8.m

 Fig. 9 shows the behavior of y4 as λ varies in the chain network.
 The top panels show the value of y4 at equilibrium and the amplitudes of limit cycles.
 Middle panels show the average of y4.
-Bottom panels show the derivativeof y4 with respect to λ, calculated either analytically or directly.
+Bottom panels show the derivative of y4 with respect to λ, calculated either analytically or directly.
 The date of this figure was precomputed via MatCont and MATLAB, with FF_model.m as the simulation code.
 See the way of calculating the result in middle panels in line 112-117 of Fig_8.m.
 See the way of calculating the result in bottom panels in line 119-129 of Fig_8.m.